 Patron self-serve photography

 Patrons may make use of the onsite book2net kiosk overhead scanner to digitize items from the Fisher collections for study and research purposes.
 Images are generated in jpeg, pdf or tiff formats and are saved to a flash drive or memory key.
 If possible, bring bring your own.
 We do have a limited number at the reference desk that can be borrowed for the day.)
 It is free to use.
-We do not allow patrons to take photographs of the material with their own cameras, including phones.

 All digitization is done under the supervision of the Fisher Library staff, who will make decisions on the suitability of the material for scanning, as set out in our Conditions for Patron Photography form; please note that only bound material may be scanned, and not manuscript material.